-Stardust and eternity – 3.5.3
+Stardust and Eternity – 3.5.3

 Space-based telescopes are located beyond the Earth, in outer space, in orbit around the planet or in deep space.
 Space telescopes have several advantages over ground-based telescopes.
 Astronomy performed from ground-based observatories on Earth is limited by the filtering and distortion of light (scintillation or twinkling) due to the atmosphere.
 A telescope orbiting the Earth, outside the atmosphere, is subject neither to twinkling nor to light pollution from artificial light sources on Earth.
 The angular resolution of space telescopes is therefore often much higher than that of ground-based telescopes with similar aperture, although nowadays many large ground-based telescopes can reduce atmospheric effects with adaptive optics.
 Indeed, space-based astronomy is most important for frequency ranges outside the optical window and the radio window, the only two wavelength ranges of the electromagnetic spectrum that are not severely attenuated by the atmosphere.
 For instance, astronomy of UV and X-rays is almost impossible when carried out from Earth, as these short-wavelength radiations are almost totally blocked by the Earth’s atmosphere and never reach the surface.
 Another important advantage is that telescopes in space are able to operate 24 hours a day, free from Earth’s day-night cycle, clouds and other limiting weather conditions.